 The Miles Sound System

-John Miles first released MSS in 1991 in the early days of PC gaming.
-Today, Miles features a no-compromise toolset that integrates high-level sound authoring with 2D and 3D digital audio, featuring streaming, environmental reverb, multistage DSP filtering, and multichannel mixing, and highly-optimized audio decoders (MP3, Ogg and Bink Audio).
+Miles features a no-compromise toolset that integrates high-level sound authoring with 2D and 3D digital audio, featuring streaming, environmental and convolution reverb, multistage DSP filtering, and multichannel mixing, and highly-optimized audio decoders (MP3, Ogg and Bink Audio).

 Miles is the most sophisticated, most robust, and most fully featured sound system available for your games.
 Both your programmers and your sound designers will love Miles.

 Game Developer Magazine inducted the Miles Sound System into its Front Line Hall of Fame the very first year - the first middleware package ever to receive that honor.
-Over the years, John Miles and Jeff Roberts have designed and refined the Miles API to be the best possible solution for your game's audio needs.
+Over the years, Dan Thompson, John Miles, and Jeff Roberts have designed and refined the Miles API to be the best possible solution for your game's audio needs.

 Next we'll briefly talk about some of the awesome Miles features, but remember, the fastest way to learn about Miles is just to email us and set up an evaluation!